179 AutoML and Automated Model Selection

 \[ \mathrm{EI}(\lambda) = \mathbb{E}\left[\max\left(0,\ \mathcal{L}_{\text{best}} - \mathcal{L}(\lambda)\right)\right], \]

 which balances exploitation of regions the surrogate predicts to be good against exploration of regions where the surrogate is uncertain.
-The loop is: fit the surrogate to all evaluations so far, maximize the acquisition function to propose a configuration, evaluate it, and repeat.
+Here \(\mathcal{L}_{\text{best}}\) is the smallest loss observed so far and the expectation is taken over the surrogate’s predictive distribution at \(\lambda\).

 179.3.2 3.2 The Auto-sklearn system